pavds/slothMusic/README.md

 * Playlist sorting (by alphabet, random).
 * Drag-and-drop to move the audio (synchronized with VK).
 * The bitrate of the audio (when you hover).
+* Broadcasting audio in status.
+* AJAX loading of audio.

 ### DB
 To expedite the receipt of the bit rate of the audio, create a table `audio`.